 - 1. Arrive early.
-Give yourself plenty of time to get organized. - Collect all registration forms your students may have already entered via the website.
-If they have not, pass out the hardcopy registration form and make sure they have signed up for class.
-Registration form can be found at: http://www.vmcontenders.org/registration.html - Start on time and stay on track.
+Give yourself plenty of time to get organized. - 2.
+All students and instructors need to register with the CDI: www.vmcontenders.org/register/ This is a two-step process that requires activation.
+After the initial registration form is completed an activation email will be sent to them.
+Each individual needs to have their own email address as this becomes their user ID with the CDI.
+Gmail is free and easy to get an email address if they do not already have one.
+Note that they need to periodically sign in to the CDI to check off lessons completed. - Start on time and stay on track.
 Always start on time, even if only one participant is in the room.
 Keep exercises within their time limits.
 End discussions when they cease to be productive.
 Lead participants away from digressions and tangents and return to the lesson. - 4.
 Be available during breaks and after class for questions. - 5.
 Mentor participants during the activities.
 Walk among groups in class as they work on their activities and answer questions and offer guidance as appropriate.
 Ensure participants are on track as they work.
 Give constructive feedback during the presentations and discussions. - 6.
 Review Questions: Review the content of each lesson throughout the course to reinforce the learning outcomes for that lesson and to connect to upcoming material.
-As a general rule, review or discussion questions should be asked every 6-8 slides.
-Avoid YES or NO questions and try to use open-ended questions to draw participants into the material.
 Sample review questions are available in the Instructor's guide; however, you should develop additional questions, as appropriate.
 Make sure all questions directly relate to and support the learning outcomes. - 7.
 Lesson Outcomes: At the beginning of each lesson, review that lesson's outcomes.
 Make sure participants are fully aware of the topics to be addressed in the lesson.
 At the end of each lesson, review the outcomes once again using review questions or an activity/exercise to ensure the outcomes were met.